robwinston/sandpit-android/README.md

 * The `MainActivity` launcher:
   - Manually builds the ActivityGroupCollection in `getActivityGroups()` - opportunity here to be more dynamic, e.g. read the AndroidManifest.
   - Processes the collection in `addDispatcherLayout(LinearLayout parentLayout)` to construct dipatcher buttons & text for each ActivityGroup.
-Each of these invokes a `DispatchButtonsActivity` with package name passed in the intent.
+Each of these invokes a `ButtonDispatcherActivity` (with package name passed in the intent).
   - This method uses another helper class `IntentData` to send String-based key/value pairs to the receiving activity.
 Presently, all this used for is to send the package name - but it's a placeholder for doing more - e.g. extended to support the various data types passable through intents.
-  - Presently, the reciever for each button is a `DispatchButtonsActivity`, but it could be anything which understand the convention.
+  - Presently, the reciever for each button is a `ButtonDispatcherActivity`, but it could be anything which understand the convention.

-* The  `DispatchButtonsActivity` launcher:
+* The  `ButtonDispatcherActivity` launcher:
   - Gets the package name passed to it.
   - Uses the ClassFinder utility class to find all of the classes in this package whose names end with Activity.
   - Thanks to the following for providing almost all of of what it took to do this  -